Ole Miss vs. LSU NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ole Miss and its opponents have combined for 76 points -- this matchup's over/under -- only twice this season.
+- Ole Miss and its opponents have combined for 76.5 points just two times this year.

-- The combined points per game average of the two teams, 76.1, is 0.1 points more than Saturday's over/under.
+- The two teams combine to average 76.1 points per game, 0.4 less than the over/under in this contest.

-- This contest's over/under is 17.4 points more than the 58.6 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 58.6 points per game, 17.9 fewer than this contest's over/under.

-- The average total in Rebels games this season is 75.0, 1.0 point fewer than Saturday's over/under of 76 .
+- The average total in Rebels games this season is 75, 1.5 points fewer than Saturday's total of 76.5 .

 Ole Miss Stats and Trends

-- In Ole Miss' six games this season, it has three wins against the spread.

-- This season, the Rebels have won ATS in each of their two games as a favorite of 9 points or more.
+- This season, the Rebels have won against the spread in each of their two games as a favorite of 9 points or more.

-- Ole Miss' games this year have hit the over on three of five set point totals (60%).
+- Ole Miss has eclipsed the over/under in 60% of its opportunities this year (three times in five games with a set point total).

 - Ole Miss is 3-1 against the spread and 5-0 overall this season when the team puts up more than 28.4 points.